 In determining assistance for returning students, Providence College distributes funds based on a number of factors, including federal policy, institutional policy, and the availability of resources.
 Providence College uses Federal Methodology (FM) required by the Higher Education Act (1965), as amended, to determine a student's eligibility for all federal programs.
 Using the information provided on the Free Application for Federal Student Aid (FAFSA) allows the College to distribute federal assistance to eligible students in accordance with federal guidelines.
 For institutional need-based assistance, the College subscribes to a more comprehensive analysis of a family's ability to financially contribute known as Institutional Methodology (IM).
-The information provided on the College Scholarship Service (CSS) Profile application allows the College to use a more systematic approach to determine the amount of financial assistance a family truly needs in order to successfully finance its student's education.
-Among the most common factors that are considered for the determination of the family contribution using IM are the inclusion of home equity and family owned business(es) as an asset, the consideration of business and real estate losses, and the exclusion of number in college for household members in graduate school.
+The information provided on the College Scholarship Service (CSS) Profile application allows the College to use a more systematic approach to determine the amount of financial assistance a family truly needs to successfully finance its student's education.
+Among the most common factors that are considered for the determination of the family contribution using IM are the inclusion of home equity and family-owned business(es) as an asset, the consideration of business and real estate losses, number in an undergraduate college.
 Using both methodologies, the Office of Financial Aid offers assistance comprised of grants, scholarships, work-study, and/or loans.
 Since resources are limited, and in order to give some assistance to the maximum number of individuals who qualify, a family's demonstrated need may not be met in full, and all of the mentioned types of assistance described in this brochure may not be offered to you.